briandrum/codes.forchagrin.com/_chapters/chapter-1150-outdoor-lighting.md

-5. _(e)_ Full Cut-off or Fully-Shielded Luminaire - a luminaire constructed or shielded in such a manner that all light emitted by the luminaire, either directly from the lamp or indirectly from the luminaire, is projected below the horizontal plane through the luminaire’s lowest light emitting part as certified by the manufacturer.
+5. _(e)_ Full Cut-off or Fully-Shielded Luminaire - a luminaire constructed or shielded in such a manner that all light emitted by the luminaire, either directly from the lamp or indirectly from the luminaire, is projected below the horizontal plane through the luminaire's lowest light emitting part as certified by the manufacturer.

 6. _(f)_ Glare - light emitting from a luminaire with an intensity great enough